AaronRohrbacher/went-to-bali-mwahaha/README.md

 * No more negative or non-quantities!
   * added flash and error partials in a "shared" folder, and render them on pages.
 Added validation to order_item model.

+* Sign in/out and create account messages!
+  * added flash messages for the sign in and out process